PAC-Bayesian Bounds on Constrained f-Entropic Risk Measures: EXPERIMENTS The code is available at .

+If we compare \Cref{thm:mhammedi,thm:bound-for-one-example} (which uses the same subgroups defined by one example), as expected, our bound is generally tighter (or very close for \textit{mammography}), for all values of $\alpha$.
 Remarkably, when $\alpha\!\in\!\{0.01,0.1,0.3\}$, \Cref{cor:mca-dis} gives the smallest bound, and it continues to give non-vacuous and competitive bounds as long as $\alpha$ remains relatively high despite the $\frac{1}{\alpha\ma}$ term in the bound.
 Moreover, as mentioned previously, \Cref{cor:mca-dis} gives the best F-score, confirming the interest of capturing the subgroups in $\S$ with our constrained $f$-entropic risk measures to tackle the imbalance better.

+\textbf{Synthetic experiments.} We report in \Cref{fig:synthetic} additional experiments on synthetic data, to show the convergence of the bounds of \Cref{thm:bound-for-one-example,thm:mhammedi}, and \Cref{cor:mca-dis} to the associated empirical risk $\riskemp$ as a function of the number $m$ of examples in $\S$ from $100$ to $100,000$ (with a test set size of $m$).
+We consider two settings (with $3$ random seeds) \textit{(on the top figure)} when the classes are perfectly balanced \textit{(on the bottom figures)} when one class has a fixed size of $50$ and the other one varies.
+We observe that for any value of $\alpha$ and even in imbalanced settings, the bound values tend to the empirical risk when $m$ increases.